-Before 1 April 2021, remuneration means remuneration as defined in the Labour Act, which is the total value of all payments in money or in kind made or owing to an employee arising from the employment of that employee.
-Benefits include statutory contributions such as the social security contribution.
-From 1 April 2021, remuneration means remuneration as defined in Part I of Schedule 2 of the Income Tax Act.
-Therefore, from 1 April 2021, VET remuneration is the same as PAYE remuneration (excluding the provisions to determine the taxability as per the clarification note issued to employers).
-Refer to remuneration under section 2 for more information.
+- Before 1 April 2021, remuneration means remuneration as defined in the Labour Act, which is the total value of all payments in money or in kind made or owing to an employee arising from the employment of that employee.
+Benefits include statutory contributions such as the social security contribution. - From 1 April 2021, remuneration means remuneration as defined in Part I of Schedule 2 of the Income Tax Act.
+According to the Notice issued by the General Manager of the National Training Fund on 27 July 2021, the intention of the change is to clarify that remuneration includes any amount of income which is paid or is payable to any person by way of any salary, leave pay, allowance, wage, overtime pay, bonus, gratuity, commission, fee, emolument, pension, superannuation allowance, retiring allowance or stipend, whether in cash or otherwise, and whether or not in respect of services rendered.